infinitydotxyz/lib/README.md

 Pushing to `main` bumps the patch version number in `package.json` file which triggers a new `npm publish` via a `Github Action`.

-Once the new package is available run `npm update` or `npm run update-lib` in other repos to fetch latest changes. `npm run update-lib` also runs as part of `npm run dev` and `npm run build`.
+Once the new package is available run `npm update` or `npm run update:lib` in other repos to fetch latest changes. `npm run update:lib` also runs as part of `npm run dev` and `npm run build`.